 Factors that increase the risk of male breast cancer include:

 - Older age.
-Your risk of male breast cancer increases as you age.
-The peak incidence of male breast cancer occurs between the ages of 68 and 71.
+The risk of breast cancer increases as you age.
+Male breast cancer is most often diagnosed in men in their 60s.

 - Exposure to estrogen.
-If you take estrogen-related drugs, such as those used as part of a sex-change procedure or for hormone therapy for prostate cancer, your risk of breast cancer is increased.
+If you take estrogen-related drugs, such as those used for hormone therapy for prostate cancer, your risk of breast cancer is increased.

 - Family history of breast cancer.
 If you have a close family member with breast cancer, you have a greater chance of developing the disease.

 - Klinefelter's syndrome.
-This genetic syndrome occurs when a boy is born with more than one copy of the X chromosome.
+This genetic syndrome occurs when boys are born with more than one copy of the X chromosome.
 Klinefelter's syndrome causes abnormal development of the testicles.
 As a result, men with this syndrome produce lower levels of certain male hormones (androgens) and more female hormones (estrogens).